Omustardo/softies/README.md

 * I fixed the skin not being drawn.
 It got lost in the rapier->bevy->rapier refactor last time.
 Interestingly Cursor made the same error as last time, where it mistakenly drew a polygon connecting the head and the tail of the snake.
 Easy enough to fix this time.
 * I added a plankton creature.
 Its movement is all messed up right now, but it's a start.

-Only about 20 Cursor queries.
+Cursor "Premium" Queries (session, cumulative): 20, 350

 ## Day 5